Buy a license

 State Trust Land?
 There is a new regulation you need to know about.
 See the frequently asked questions.

 The 2021 annual license year runs 3/1/2021 - 3/31/2022 (13 months).

 Over-the-counter unlimited spring turkey licenses go on sale March 1, 2021 and annual mountain lion licenses March 25, 2021.

 Customers may use Visa, MasterCard or Discover credit cards.
 Visa, MasterCard, or Discover debit cards work if they can be used without a PIN.
 Licenses are mailed the business day following the purchase.

-Hunter Education before applying for or buying a hunting license or before applying for a preference point.
+Hunter Education before they apply for or buy a hunting license or before they apply for a preference point.

-In most cases, licenses purchased online or over the phone will reach you by mail within 10 days or you may pick up your license at a license agent location or Colorado Parks and Wildlife office.
+by mail within 10 days.
+Alternately, you may pick up your license at a sales agent location or Colorado Parks and Wildlife park or office.

 Telephone sales representatives at 1-800-244-5613 are trained to sell licenses and do not know specific wildlife-related information for Colorado.
 For questions not related to the sale of licenses, call Colorado Parks and Wildlife at (303) 297-1192.

 CPW has been inventorying deer populations, as well as other species such as elk, from the air for over 50 years.
 The aerial inventory helps CPW understand fawn reproductive rates and set wildlife population goals as well as the number of hunting licenses offered every year.